Arnold: Somebody has to.

 - Serial Escalation: From occasionally-bizarre slice-of-life adventures to saving the neighborhood from a dangerous megalomaniac (emphasis on the "dangerous" part) who wants to bulldoze it.

-- Shout-Out: During the fight between Big Bob and Vermicelli, Bob gets pickle juice spilled on him and turns green, rips off his shirt, growls angrily and charges at his opponent.
+- During the fight between Big Bob and Vermicelli, Bob gets pickle juice spilled on him and turns green, rips off his shirt, growls angrily and charges at his opponent.

 - Soft-Spoken Sadist: Scheck's voice is pretty unassuming and somewhat soothing for a villain, but he tends to lose this when he gets mad.